-- Net Income for the quarter and year to date was approximately \$141,000. - Investments in cash and equivalents (bonds, GIC's and Banker's Acceptances) of approximately \$64.8 million. - Accounts receivable of approximately \$3.2 million.
+- Net Income for the quarter was approximately \$46,000 and year to date net income was approximately \$187,000. - Investments in cash and equivalents (bonds, GIC's and Banker's Acceptances) of approximately \$66.0 million. - Accounts receivable of approximately \$3.0 million.
 The majority of the balance consists of accrued interest on marketable securities and portfolio investments.
 In addition there is a balance due from the sale of one (1) portfolio investment.
-Pursuant to the sale arrangement with this investee, a portion of the sale price is contingent on the future earnings of the investee. - Net carrying value of the remaining Crocus portfolio of investees of approximately \$20.6 million. - Accounts payable of \$0.4 million which includes accrued legal fees as well as a provision for liability relating to the pension plan.
+Pursuant to the sale arrangement with this investee, a portion of the sale price is contingent on the future earnings of the investee. - Net carrying value of the remaining Crocus portfolio of investees of approximately \$19.7 million. - Accounts payable of \$0.5 million.